 How to visualize a big taxonomy within a single webpage?

-Here's a couple more experiments aimed at representing visually a large taxonomy.
+Here are a couple more experiments aimed at visually representing a large taxonomy.

-Some time ago I looked at ways to visualise a medium-large taxonomy (3000 terms circa) using one of the many visualisation kits out there.
-It turned out that pretty much all of them can't handle that many terms, but there are other strategies that do come handy for that e.g. hide/reveal terms in the taxonomy based on what level you are looking at.
+Some time ago I looked at ways to visualize a medium-large taxonomy (approximately 3,000 terms) using one of the many visualization kits out there.
+It turned out that pretty much all of them can't handle that many terms, but there are other strategies that come in handy, such as hiding and revealing terms in the taxonomy based on the level you are looking at.

-Why can't I see the whole damn thing in one single page?
-Because there are too many things to display - you'd think.
+Why can't I see the whole thing on a single page?
+Because there are too many things to display - or so you'd think.

 layout1